-Finding Out Your Baby’s Gender with Ultrasound
+Finding Out Your Baby’s Sex with Ultrasound

-Depending on the age and position of the fetus, the technician should be able to accurately tell if it’s a boy or a girl.
-This is based on the technician’s recognition of its male or female genitals.
-Before 18 weeks of gestation, male and female sex organs can appear similar, which is why most ultrasounds are performed after this point of fetal development.
+Depending on the age and position of the fetus, the technician should be able to accurately determine whtether the child will be a boy or a girl.
+This is based on the technician’s recognition of the baby's male or female genitalia.
+Before 18 weeks of gestation, male and female sex organs can appear similar, which is why most ultrasounds to determine sex are performed after this point of fetal development.
 No obvious evidence of a penis may lead to the assumption that the baby is a girl, but this is not 100% proof, so if you’re having an ultrasound to find out the gender of your baby, be sure to ask the technician how clearly he or she can see the baby’s genitals on the monitor.

 Should You Find out Your Baby’s Gender with Ultrasound?

 At the same time, there are couples who want to wait and choose not to find out the baby’s gender until the moment of birth.
 They want the discovery of whether the baby is a boy or a girl to be a surprise.
 The suspense can make pregnancy, labor and delivery more exciting.
 The nursery can be decorated in neutral colors, and there’s plenty of time once the baby has arrived to buy gender-specific clothing.
 In these cases, if ultrasound or other procedures which can determine the baby’s gender are performed during the pregnancy, those results aren’t shared with the parents-to-be – but sometimes just knowing that someone else knows their baby’s gender is enough to convince parents to find out for themselves!